ropensci/roweb3/content/blog/2026-01-15-new-maintainer/index.md

 - Any tests and how to run them.
 - Any release process notes, including scripts, CI workflows, or manual steps you take to release a new version.

-rOpenSci further encourages contributing guides to include [a lifecycle statement clarifying visions and expectations for the future development of your package, like the skimr package](https://github.com/ropensci/skimr/blob/main/.github/CONTRIBUTING.md#understanding-the-scope-of-skimr).
+rOpenSci further encourages contributing guides to include [a lifecycle statement clarifying visions and expectations for the future development of your package, like in the skimr package](https://github.com/ropensci/skimr/blob/main/.github/CONTRIBUTING.md#understanding-the-scope-of-skimr).

 The more you have documented clearly, the less hard it will feel for someone to say "yes" to maintaining.

 ## Clarify what you're willing (and not willing) to do

-Potential maintainers will wonder:
+Potential new maintainers will wonder:

 - Will you still be around for questions?
 - Will you keep some level of control, or are you fully handing over?